Mobile users for Desktop Version

-Sign all documents exactly the way you see your name printed.
-If your name is printed as First name Middle initial Last name (ex: John H. Smith), then you must sign in such a way that you can see a first name, a middle initial, and a last name.
+Sign all documents exactly as you see them.
+If your name on the document is printed as First name Middle initial Last name (ex: John H. Smith), then you must sign in such a way that you can see a first name, a middle initial, and a last name.
 The popular "letter with a squiggly line" type of signature isn't allowed in this case.
 You basically are signing in script/cursive, which is legible.
 So if you're not use to signing your name in this manner, then practice writing your signature a few times in this way before going to your loan closing.
 The more legible your signature, the less potential for a delay in processing.
-Also, use the pen that the notary signing agent provides you, as many title companies are picky with the color ink used.
+Also, use the pen that the notary signing agent provides you as many title companies are picky with the color ink used.

 Closing Tip #3 - The Closing Disclosure aka CD